divyasharmasal/liftedmobile/README.md

 ./build_prod.sh
 ```

-This spins up the following containers (which do not use volumes):
+This spins up the following containers:
 - `liftedmobile`: an Nginx server serving content from `gunicorn` and Django.
 - `liftedmobile_db`: a Postgres server

+These containers do not use volumes.

 To view the logs from the `liftedmobile` container, run: